-Volterra is one of the oldest towns in Tuscany since it was an Etruscan settlement with finds that date to the ninth century BCE.
-The ancient Etruscans used to call the city Velathri or Felathri, and then the Romans used the name Volaterrae.
-The Etruscan walls are still visible, well preserved and surround the city centre.
-In Volterra, archaeology lovers can also find some of the greatest Roman finds in Tuscany, such as the majestic amphitheatre just below the city.
-Don’t miss the Guarnacci museum, which originated as a private collection in 1761 and features a large number of funerary urns in the shape of a sarcophagus frequently presenting bas-reliefs and images of the person who passed away.
-Noteworthy finds include the tomb of a the warrior prince from Poggio alle Croci; an Etruscan bronze bust, called the Testa Lorenzini; the Ombra della Sera marble statue; and over 700 urns, including those of brides and grooms.
-For more info about the museum check this website.
-Read also “Things you can’t miss in Volterra” and “Volterra in 5 tips and photos”.
+Volterra is one of Tuscany’s oldest towns, a former Etruscan settlement whose archeological finds date to the 9th century B.C.E.
+The ancient Etruscans named the city Velathri or Felathri, while its Roman name is documented as Volaterrae.
+The original Etruscan walls are still visible today, as they are well preserved and surround the city center.
+In Volterra, archaeology lovers will find some of Tuscany’s greatest Roman treasures, such as the majestic amphitheater just below the city.
+Don’t miss the Guarnacci Museum, once a private collection (from 1761) that features a large number of sarcophagus-shaped funerary urns often decorated with bas-reliefs and images of the deceased person.
+Noteworthy finds also include the tomb of a warrior prince from Poggio alle Croci, an Etruscan bronze bust called the Testa Lorenzini, the Ombra della Sera marble statue and over 700 urns, including those of brides and grooms.
+For more info about the museum, click here.
+Be sure to check out some other things not to miss in Volterra and Volterra in 5 tips and photos.

-Massaciuccoli is located in the municipality of Massarosa, in the area of Tuscany known as Versilia.
-The Etruscans inhabited this place, but in Roman times Massaciuccoli was chosen for the construction of prestigious buildings in this beautiful, natural landscape.
-Today we can see the remains of two leading complexes from the Imperial Roman era – a luxurious villa and a station – and a series of findings that suggest the presence of a small settlement and its burial area.
-Among the noteworthy items displayed is the mosaic pavement dating to the Roman era.
-The ticket for the museum includes visits to the ancient Roman ruins and thermal springs, located on the hillside and the artefacts on display.
-Read also “The archaeological area of Roman Massaciuccoli in Versilia”
+Massaciuccoli is located in the municipality of Massarosa in the Versilia area.
+The Etruscans first settled in this zone, but Romans later chose Massaciuccoli as the construction site for prestigious buildings (thanks to the area’s beautiful, natural landscape).
+Today you’ll find remains of two major complexes from the Imperial Roman era (a luxurious villa and a station) and a series of artifacts that suggest the presence of a smaller settlement and its corresponding burial area.
+Among the most noteworthy items displayed, don’t miss a mosaic floor dating to Roman times.
+The museum ticket includes the ancient Roman site, the thermal springs and the artifacts on display.
+Check out more about Roman Massaciuccoli in Versilia.